meeka73/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    Is a platform that allows programs and scripts to access and update the content, structure, and style of a document.

 2. What is an event?
+    The way we users interact with the page.

 3. What is an event listener?
+    A procedure that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+    To be able to use methods

 5. What is a component?
+    Reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up